 No-follow links are worthless in 2018… or are they?

 For many SEOs, no-follow links are like Kryptonite.
-That’s because they’re working hard to acquire links with outreach, maybe paid links or hustling to get free links, only to find out the editor of the site no-follows the link.
+That’s because they’re working hard to acquire links with outreach, maybe paid links or hustling to get backlinks, only to find out the editor of the site no-follows the link.
 It can feel like a waste of time (and possibly money.)

 But, it’s not that black and white.

 As SEOs we’re trying to manipulate or “game” the Google algorithm, or if we’re at least trying to paint a picture that we know Google wants to see.
 We’re trying to build trust and authority in a way that if Google should look closer at our money site, looks completely natural.
 They would expect to see some a variety of links, including no-follows.

 For example, a website that offers courses should organically pick up links of potential students asking questions about the course on niche-relevant forums.
 They are natural no-follow links.
 Equally, as an authority able to create training for other, the same site should have links from news and high authority site where the course site has shared their expertise with others.
 Again, organic and natural links.

 You could argue that no-follow links are essential, to paint a picture of a normal/organic link profile.